Chas McCormick Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.
+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers have the 16th-ranked team ERA across all MLB pitching staffs (4.18).
+- The Rangers have the 17th-ranked team ERA across all league pitching staffs (4.25).

-- In his most recent appearance on Wednesday, July 19, the right-hander threw six scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his last time out on Saturday, the righty threw six scoreless innings against the Minnesota Twins while surrendering one hit.

-- The 33-year-old has an ERA of 2.69, with 8.1 strikeouts per nine innings, in 19 games this season.
-Opponents have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.